 The values of text properties SHALL NOT depend on the presence or absence of a byte order mark (BOM) at the start of the artifact.

-Column numbers are expressed in the measurement unit specified by the columnKind property (§3.14.20) of the containing run object (§3.14).
+Column numbers are expressed in the measurement unit specified by theRun.columnKind (§3.14.20).

 A SARIF viewer MAY choose to present column numbers that match the visual offset of each character from the beginning of the line.
 These “visual” column numbers might not match the column numbers contained in the SARIF file.